HelloCatherineMcGovern/funkandgames/README.md

 # funkandgames
-A personal project for fun exploring javascript capabilities
+A personal project for fun and exploring javascript capabilities